 - Parent orientation that affirms parents as their children’s primary sexuality educators

-- Facilitator trainings and continuing education to increase knowledge, skills, confidence
+- Facilitator trainings, continuing education, and email forums to increase knowledge, skills, confidence

 - Sexuality and Our Faith, an optional religious supplement for use in Unitarian Universalist and United Church of Christ settings.

 While Our Whole Lives is secular, it is not value-free.
 The program gives clear messages about the following key sexuality issues: